Edwinstowe: Economy

 There was a post windmill south of the Mansfield Road with a small box-style roundhouse.
 It was driven by two common and two double-patent windmill sails.

 Former Industry

 Thoresby Colliery served as Edwinstowe's main source of employment until July 2015, when the mine was permanently closed and has been demolished.
 The loss of one of the last remaining deep coal mines in the country has left tourism as the main factor in the local economy.
-The colliery has now become a large housing development for 800 homes, to make use of the now brownfield site.
+The colliery has now become a large housing development for 800 homes, to make use of the brownfield site.